redstone-finance/redstone-docs/docs/get-started/price-feeds/types-of-feeds/types-of-feeds.md

 4. **Proof of Reserve Feed**

    Also known as Net Asset Value (NAV) feed.
-A data feed based on API or another source that informs about the value of assets backing tokens issued against it, i.e., Blackrock BUIDL.
+A data feed based on API or another source that informs about the value of assets backing tokens issued against it, i.e., Blackrock BUILD.
 Technically a subsection of Real World Feed.

 5. **Protocol Native Oracle**